andersonlunz/getting_cleaning_data_prj/README.md

 # Getting and Cleaning Data Course - Johns Hopkins - Coursera

 ## Overview
 This project uses a R script to get and clean data, preparing it on a tidy format for later analysis.
-It will generate one final file called "tiny_data.txt" containig information about the arithimetic mean of each variable, grouped by activity and subject.
+It will generate one final file called "tiny_data.txt" containig information about the arithimetic mean of each variable used on the data set, grouped by activity and subject.

 The source of the study is on http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and the data was obtained at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.